Clara Morain Nabity Managing Associate, White Collar, Investigations, Securities Litigation & Compliance, Trials

-Yutaro Nakadate is an associate in Orrick's Tokyo office and a member of the Real Estate Group.
+Yutaro Nakadate is a managing associate in Orrick's Tokyo office and a member of the Real Estate Group.

-His practice focuses on domestic and overseas financial institutions, real estate developers and other companies.
+His practice focuses on domestic and overseas financial institutions, real estate funds, real estate developers and other companies.
 He works mainly on transactions involving special purpose companies and finance related transactions with SPC and Trust schemes.
-He also gives legal advice on general corporate, financial regulations and real estate matters.
+He also gives legal advice on international corporate trades, finance related transactions, real estate related transactions and general corporate matters.